A New Kind of Tech Job Emphasizes Skills, Not a College Degree

 Lister would be proud...
 (Score:2)

-Let's just call this what it is - a trade (Score:2)
+Let's just call this what it is - a trade (Score:3)

 The ability to build a computer, but not understand things like von neumann architecture or how a stack machine works is essentially trade work.